 News from the Australian Rugmakers Guild

-This September the Australian Rugmakers Guild held their Bi-annual Retreat, Meeting and Exhibition at the Woolshed, 90 Stockdill Dr. Belconnen, Australian Capital Territory.
+In September 2016, the Australian Rugmakers Guild held their Bi-annual Retreat, Meeting and Exhibition at the Woolshed, 90 Stockdill Dr. Belconnen, Australian Capital Territory.
 The Woolshed is located in the grounds of Strathnairn Arts, a working artists’ hub with approximately 30 studios, a foundry, gallery, cafe and shop at the old homestead.

 The event was an opportunity for Guild members from across Australia – and rugmakers from around the world who are in Australia at that time – to get together with other rugmakers, to share ideas and to enjoy being in the company of friends old and new.
 During the Retreat and General Meeting, on 3rd and 4th September, talks were given by textile artists including Christine White, Carol Divall (felting) and Lynne Johnson (knitting).
 There were also demonstrations of different styles and various techniques of rugmaking by Guild members from around the country.